-i.
+j.
 Paradox Valley Unit

 The Paradox Valley Unit, one of the original salinity control units operating since 1996, intercepts saline brine before it reaches the Dolores River and disposes of it by deep well injection.
 The project continues to intercept and dispose of 100,000+ tons of salt annually.
-The pressure necessary to inject the brine into the disposal formation at 14,000 feet is increasing.
-Modification of the facility to operate at a higher injection pressure to extend the life of the injection well was completed in 2009, but at the current rate of injection pressure increase, the current maximum pressure limit will be reached in three to four years or sooner.
+Induced seismicity and the increasing pressure necessary to inject the brine into the disposal formation at 14,000 feet are the limiting factors of the project.
+As the formation fills with brine, the pressure necessary to inject increases.
+As the pressure increases, the potential for increased seismicity may exist.
+In January 2013, a magnitude 4.4 earthquake occurred that caused Reclamation to modify injection operations which included a new shut down schedule and injection rate reduction.
+Those modifications have significantly decreased the injection pressure which could result in additional life of the well.
+The current projected life of the well remains at three to five years under current operations.